databricks/databricks-sdk-py/docs/workspace/jobs/jobs.rst

         :param queue: :class:`QueueSettings` (optional)
           The queue settings of the job.
         :param run_as: :class:`JobRunAs` (optional)
-          Write-only setting, available only in Create/Update/Reset and Submit calls.
-Specifies the user or service principal that the job runs as.
-If not specified, the job runs as the user who created the job.
+          Write-only setting.
+Specifies the user, service principal or group that the job/pipeline runs as.
+If not specified, the job/pipeline runs as the user who created the job/pipeline.

-          Only `user_name` or `service_principal_name` can be specified.
-If both are specified, an error is thrown.
+          Exactly one of `user_name`, `service_principal_name`, `group_name` should be specified.
+If not, an error is thrown.
         :param schedule: :class:`CronSchedule` (optional)
           An optional periodic schedule for this job.
 The default behavior is that the job only runs when triggered by clicking “Run Now” in the Jobs UI or sending an API request to `runNow`.